R

 7,591

-The NIH Library had 7,591 attendees for all training session in calendar year 2022
+Attendees for all NIH Library training sessions in calendar year 2022

-Laid groundwork to re-envision safety at all NIH geographic locations, including a proposal to create a new Institutional Biosafety Committees, institute a new chemical safety program worth $1.3M, and a more prominent role for the Division of Occupational Health and Safety (DOHS) in dual use research programs.
+Laid groundwork to re-envision safety at all NIH locations, including a proposal to create a new Institutional Biosafety Committees, institute a new chemical safety program, and a more prominent role for the Division of Occupational Health and Safety (DOHS) in dual use research programs.

 Created a comprehensive Systematic Review and Scoping plan to process new requests.
 The NIH Library's Biomedical Librarians completed 107 systematic reviews.